sugarlabs/GSoC/Readme.md

 already documented, or available on stackoverflow.
 This doesn't mean you can't ask questions, but a clueless user and a lazy developer are two different things.

+While contributing be sure to read the [Contributing](https://github.com/sugarlabs/sugar-docs/blob/master/src/contributing.md) document.
+If you want to work on an issue, no need to ask for permission.
+Just make a pull request to fix the issue.

 Tell things as you see them.
 Be polite, but don't sugar coat it.
 You don't have to apologize everytime you make a mistake; but